ese-nguyen/skills_matcher/memory-bank/activeContext.md

 - Config class for all parameters
 - Output includes both elId and value for super-skills
 - Similarity threshold logic implemented
+- Dockerfile refactored for multi-stage build, robust uv install, and .venv isolation
+- Docker build works even if uv.lock is missing
+- API model loading now uses FastAPI startup event for warm start
+- All endpoints use preloaded model for fast response

 ## What Needs Work
 - MongoDB integration for mappings and uniqueness enforcement